-VII.
+VIII.
 MANAGEMENT OF GROUNDWATER SUPPLIES

 TWC Section 36.0015 states that groundwater conservation districts (GCDs) are the state's preferred method of groundwater management and establishes that GCDs will manage groundwater resources through rules developed and implemented in accordance with TWC Chapter 36.
-Chapter 36 gives directives to GCDs and the statutory authority to carry out such directives, so that GCDs are provided the proper tools to protect and manage the groundwater resources within their boundaries.
+Chapter 36 gives directives to GCDs and the statutory authority to carry out such

 CUWCD will manage the supply of groundwater within the District in order to conserve the groundwater resources while seeking to maintain the economic viability of all groundwater user groups - public and private.
 In consideration of the economic and cultural activities occurring within the District, CUWCD will identify and engage in such activities and practices which, if implemented, would result in a reduction of groundwater use.
 The existing observation network of groundwater wells will be used to monitor the changing conditions of the groundwater resources within the District.
-If necessary, the observation network may be expanded.
+The observation network has been expanded on an annual basis as opportunities for the District to fund new wells and include permitted wells on the network.